 Problem Solving When the Percent Changes

-Information about the video Problem Solving When the Percent Changes
+Basics on the topic Problem Solving When the Percent Changes

 After this lesson, you will be able to solve multi-step problems related to percents that change.

 The lesson begins by demonstrating how a double number line can be used to represent complex problems involving multiple percentages.
 It then illustrates how to use ratios to solve for your unknown value.
 It concludes with a simple method for checking your work.

 Learn how to solve problems when the percent changes, by helping figure out which weasel scared more people at the amusement park!

 This video includes key concepts, notation, and vocabulary such as: a double number line (a visual representation of a ratio, in which the units are represented by two simultaneous number lines); and proportional relationships (an equality of two ratios).